 *Student fees are for example only and are subject to change; for up to date fee rates and explanations of fees, please see the Office of the Registrar: Tuition & Fees.

 Teaching Assistant: The student will grade homework and exams, work in the computer lab tutoring introductory statistics students and/or more advanced undergraduates taking statistics courses.
-After the student has attended the Graduate Academy he/she may teach a stand-alone section of Statistics 100 or 200, or discussion sections of Statistics 400.
+After the student has attended the Graduate Academy he/she may teach a stand-alone section of STAT 100 or 200, or discussion sections of STAT 107, 207, or 400.

 If an admission offer to join the Department of Statistics is made, you will receive a notification email from email@example.com first that indicates the department is recommending you for admission to the Graduate College.
 Based on the program recommendation, the Graduate College will process the admission file and pending review will issue the official admission offer via email.
 This email will come from firstname.lastname@example.org.
 This email will contain your official offer or "Notification of Admission" (NOA).
 You must accept the Graduate College’s admission offer through the link provided in the admission offer email in order to begin the student onboarding process.